 - If you do continue to consume bananas, always buy organic and fair trade bananas wherever possible.
 Put pressure on local grocery stores to stock these options.
 You can also lobby watchdogs to keep track of standards involved with fair trade businesses, to ensure that workers are being paid and treated well.

 - Contact local grocery stores/marts to ask them to stop packaging bananas in plastic.
-An alternative to this could be using stickers to identity different types of bananas to the consumer.
+An alternative to this could be using stickers to identify different types of bananas to the consumer.